 Bottom line: Engaging your audience through live events can help you grow your list, build brand authority, and sell more of your products.
-If you want to leverage the power of webinars, virtual summits — or events of any kind — Kajabi has what you need.
+If you want to leverage the power of webinars, virtual summits, or events of any kind, Kajabi is the Teachable alternative you need.

-There are no shortage of tools out there right now that help you grow and automate your online business, and if you're a digital entrepreneur looking to sell online courses, odds are that you’ve used some of them already.
+There is no shortage of tools out there right now to help you grow and automate your online business.
+Odds are if you're a digital entrepreneur looking to sell online courses, you’ve used some of them already.

-But software platforms can be confusing to navigate and their primary goal isn't to work with other platforms — it's to execute their primary purpose in the best way they can.
+But software platforms can be confusing to navigate.
+Their primary goal isn't to work with other platforms, but to execute their primary purpose in the best way they can.